infantinoalex/nao_demo2015/README.md

 	rosrun functions mathp

-   To find the other programs, just look through the src files/CMakelists to find the package and node names.
+   To find the other programs, just look through the src files/CMakelists to find the package name (name of the folder with a CMakeList file and a src folder in it) and node names (name of the .c file in the package src file), running each with the pattern "rosrun (package name) (node name)".

 # CHANGES TO MAKE
-Need to change the statepublihser to call services instead of publishing messages to make the code more fluid and better to understand.
-Right now the publisher publishes a message as true and then waits for another node to publish it as false instead of just waiting for a service to return
+Need to change the statepublihser to call services instead of publishing messages to make the code more fluid and better to understand; right now the publisher publishes a message as true and then waits for another node to publish it as false instead of just waiting for a service to return.

 # What's With All The Commits?
 The reason as to why there are so many commits is that my partner, Victoria, could not connect to the NAO or build on her computer, so it needed to all be done on mine.
-To do this, I always had to commit before I merged incase anything went wrong, then I had to pull her branch into mine and build from there.
-Often times, we needed to make small changes just to see how changing a variable from 0.1 - 0.3 would affect how the robot responds, to do this Victoria would work on her computer, change a few things while I edited other things, commit, merge, and build on mine.
+To do this, I always had to commit before I merged in case anything went wrong, then I had to pull her branch into mine and build from there.
+Often times, we needed to make small changes just to see how changing a variable from 0.1 to 0.3 would affect how the robot responds.
+To do this Victoria would work on her computer, change a few things while I edited other things, commit, merge, and build on mine.
 There are way too many commits, but this is the reason as to why.